 As a member of the Cleveland Fellowship, Branch 177, you may subscribe at a reduced rate to the journal The Dickensian which is published three times a year.
 The published price for members runs about $24.00 USD.
 Use the link above to access the subscription form.

-Each year the Fellowship gets together for study, entertainment and fun.
+Each year the International Fellowship gets together for study, entertainment and fun.

-We look forward to the Annual International Conference July 20 to 25, 2017 in Cararra, Italy.
+We look forward to the Annual International Conference 15-20 July 2020 at Goodenough College, London, UK.

 Cleveland Dickens Fellowship is in the business of changing and shaping lives.
 The work we do at our Arts Organization is aimed at providing a holistic approach to solving some of our society’s biggest challenges.
 We make sure our partners are empowered by creating opportunities for individuals and communities.